aviart/gd-star-rating/readme.txt

 * Caching of templates to reduce number of sql queries
 * Number of SQL queries reduced by more than 65%
 * Few bugs causing additional unneeded SQL queries

-= 1.5.0 =
-* Modifying WP Query to use ratings for sorting
-* Category based rules and restrictions
-* JavaScript and CSS gzip compression and optimizations
-* Few more reported bugs fixed

 == Source SVN ==
 * svn checkout http://gd-star-rating.googlecode.com/svn/trunk/ gd-star-rating-read-only